The APCRG's Responsible Business Scheme

 MPs are sent certificates by the APCRG to present locally to their Constituency Responsible Business Champion.
 Nominating MPs are also invited to bring a representative of their Responsible Business Champion to the annual summer reception in Parliament at which the APCRG National Responsible Business Champion award is presented.

 2015 APCRG National Responsible Business Champion award winner

-On 15 July 2015 in a reception in The State Rooms , Speaker's House, APCRG Co-Chair Jonathan Djanogoly MP announced that London City Airport had been chosen by a Parliamentary judging panel as the winner of the Group's first National Responsible Business Champion award.
-Declan Collier, Chief Executive of London City Airport, received the award for which the company had been nominated by Rt Hon Stephen Timms MP (East Ham).
+London City Airport was the winner of the Group's first National Responsible Business Champion award.
 Fujitsu UK and Urban & Civic plc were highly commended by the judging panel and Marks & Spencer (Loughborough), nominated by Rt Hon Nicky Morgan MP, was the runner up for the 2015 award.

-The 10 companies short-listed for the APCRG National Responsible Business Champion award were:
+The full details of the 2015 award winner and the 10 companies short-listed for the APCRG National Responsible Business Champion award can be found here.